rexebin/classlens/README.md

 To clean workspace cache:

-CTRL/CMD + P: then search for "Classlens: Clean Cache".
+CTRL/CMD + P: then search for "Classlens: Clear Cache".

+Note: Reset cache when ClassLens is updated and it is not working on files opened before.

 # Links